 After your eligibility is confirmed by the results of the Screening assessments, you will then proceed to the treatment part of the trial which is called Randomisation.
 The Randomisation visit is the first visit where you will receive the study medication – this could be placebo or active study drug in varying levels.
 Our trials are double-blinded meaning neither you nor our team know whether you are on placebo or active medication.
 The structure of each clinical trial varies and is dependent upon the kind of treatment and condition the trial is assessing.
 This will be explained in detail by your doctor prior to consenting to take part.

-During the Randomisation visit, there may be additional tests to ensure safety and to check for consistency in the medical aspects that are being assessed.
+During the Randomisation visit, there may be additional tests to ensure safety and to check for consistency in your medical assessments.
 For example, you might be asked to fill in a questionnaire, to have blood samples taken, etc. The measurements in this stage are usually used as a record for researchers to compare the before and after effect on you from the treatment or medication you received.
 We will always inform you what kinds of tests are required.